ASHIKA3705/EXPENSE-TRACKER/README.md

-# Enhanced Expense Tracker
+# Expense Tracker Web App

-A responsive Expense Tracker web application built using HTML, CSS and JavaScript.
+A responsive web-based Expense Tracker application developed using HTML, CSS, and JavaScript.

-This is an enhanced version of a basic expense tracker with improved UI and additional features.
+This project is an enhanced version of a basic expense tracker with improved user interface design and better layout structure.

 ## Features

-- Add Income and Expense
+- Add Income and Expense transactions
-- Delete Transactions
+- Delete transactions
-- Filter by Transaction Type
+- Automatic calculation of:
+  - Total Income
+  - Total Expense
-- Category Selection
+  - Balance
+- Clean and modern UI design
-- Responsive Design
+- Responsive layout for better usability

 ## Technologies Used

-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript
-- Bootstrap 5

 ## Enhancement Details

+This project enhances the basic expense tracker by:

-- Improved UI styling
+- Improving the overall UI styling
-- Added filtering option
-- Added category selection
+- Adding summary cards for income, expense, and balance
-- Enhanced layout and responsiveness
+- Designing a cleaner and more structured layout
+- Enhancing user interaction with real-time updates

+## How to Use

+1. Enter the amount.
+2. Select transaction type (Income or Expense).
+3. Add description and date.
+4. Click **Add**.
+5. View updated summary instantly.
+6. Click **Delete** to remove any transaction.